 Has Rishi Sunak stopped EPC Reforms in the UK?

-Prime Minister Sunak discarded proposals in October 2023 that sought to mandate landlords to boost the energy efficiency levels of their properties.
-While these plans had not yet been formally enacted into law, landlords had long been apprehensive about the potential requirement to upgrade their rental properties.
+Prime Minister Sunak discarded proposals in October 2023 that sought to mandate tenants-increasingly-love-corporate-landlords'>landlords to boost the energy efficiency levels of their properties.
+While these plans had not yet been formally enacted into law, tenants-increasingly-love-corporate-landlords'>landlords had long been apprehensive about the potential requirement to upgrade their rental properties.
 They are aiming at an Energy Performance Certificate (EPC) rating of C or higher by 2028 and, in certain instances, even earlier.

 In a recent session in the House of Commons, numerous Members of Parliament have voiced a collective call for reconsidering the decision to abandon the plans.

 During the debate, Cat Smith, formerly a shadow cabinet minister during Jeremy Corbyn's leadership and currently serving as a backbencher for the Labour Party, expressed her concerns.
-She stressed the impact on families renting from private landlords, citing instances where energy bills were significantly higher because of inefficient doors, windows, and inadequately insulated roofs.
+She stressed the impact on families renting from private tenants-increasingly-love-corporate-landlords'>landlords, citing instances where energy bills were significantly higher because of inefficient doors, windows, and inadequately insulated roofs.

 Smith argued that stepping back from implementing higher standards in the private rental sector increases these families' financial burdens.
 Green Party MP Caroline Lucas also contributed to the debate.
-She pointed out that the Climate Change Committee has indicated that modifications to landlords' efficiency standards in homes will mean an additional cost of 300 per year for renters.
+She pointed out that the Climate Change Committee has indicated that modifications to tenants-increasingly-love-corporate-landlords'>landlords' efficiency standards in homes will mean an additional cost of 300 per year for renters.

 According to the MP, The Office for Budget Responsibility has stated that these changes will increase costs because of the continued reliance on gas.
 If the government genuinely cared for the well-being of hard-working families, it would have refrained from allocating 3 billion to Equinor to develop the environmentally detrimental Rosebank oilfield.